Chart Color Schemes

 Infrastructure

-Elizabeth Downs has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally
+Elizabeth Downs has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects likely to impact this region: Playford Health and Wellbeing Precinct, Playford Alive, Blakes Crossing Master Planned Community, and Craigmore Road Roundabout.
-The following details the most relevant projects.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects that may impact this region.
+Key projects are the Playford Health and Wellbeing Precinct, Playford Alive, Blakes Crossing Master Planned Community, and Craigmore Road Roundabout.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.